nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

   display.
 As of this version, this component has only been tested in a display-less environment in which the loop-back HDMI cable is the only cable attached to the GPU (and thus is the primary display).
-It may also be required to use the :code:`xrandr` tool to configure the HDMI output --- the tool will provide the :code:`xrandr` commands needed if this is the case.
+It may also be required to use the :code:`xrandr` tool to configure the HDMI output; the tool will provide the :code:`xrandr` commands needed if this is the case.

 * Since OpenGL renders directly to the GPU, the :code:`p.rdma` flag is not